 If your siding passes the above test, there’s probably no need to put a rush on your siding replacement services.

-Replace Windows First When This Happens
+When to Replace Windows First

 You shouldn’t have to struggle and fight your windows just to open them or close them.
 A window that’s difficult to open is not just a sign of window failure.
 It’s also a serious safety hazard in case of fire or another emergency inside your home.

 It can be hard to tell during the fall and summer, but if you recall feeling a bitter chill when sitting next to or near your window last winter, you’ve got a draft that’s costing you money on your energy bills.

 Condensation Between Panes

 Ideally, you should only identify condensation on the outside of your windows.
 If you’ve got condensation inside your home or windowpanes, this means your window isn’t doing a good job of limiting moisture and heat transfer.

 Rotted or Damaged Frames

 Old wooden windows will eventually deteriorate and fail.
 If you’ve got old window frames that aren’t in good condition, your home is at risk for moisture leaks and mold growth.

 When There’s No Imminent Problem

 In a perfect world, you would probably want to schedule both projects at the same time.
 However, if you’re still on the fence, choose replacement windows first.

 When siding and window remodeling teams are scheduled to handle both tasks at once, they’ll typically install the windows before they work on the siding.
 This allows them to add capping first, a protective cover to windows during the installation process.

 Schedule Your Window Replacement Services